drewpyun/MQTT-SFTP/README.md

 ### PKI Key Generation
 On the IoT Device, generate or use the pre-generated key pairs.
-If generating key pairs, use command: `ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa_iot` If using the pre-generated key pairs, move the id_rsa_iot.pub to ~/.ssh/.
+If generating key pairs, use command:
+`ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa_iot`
+If using the pre-generated key pairs, move the id_rsa_iot.pub file from the repo to `~/.ssh/`.

-Send the public key (id_rsa_iot.pub) to the SFTP server using this command: scp ~/.ssh/id_rsa_iot.pub test@your_server_ip:/home/test/ where "test" is the SFTP username created.
+Send the public key (id_rsa_iot.pub) to the SFTP server using this command:
+`scp ~/.ssh/id_rsa_iot.pub test@your_server_ip:/home/test/` where "test" is the SFTP username created.

+## Issues
+If you have any Permission denied messages when moving/sending/copying files, make sure the directories and files have proper permissions.
+Permissions can be changed with chmod `chmod -v -r 755 ./fileOrdirectory` for example.